 - Contact the subcommittee and express your comments and concerns prior to the hearing.
 Visit the subcommittee’s membership page for contact information.

-AKC Government Relations and the Virginia Federation of Dog Clubs and Breeders are closely monitoring these bills.
-For more information on these bills or the hearing, contact VFDCB at firstname.lastname@example.org or email@example.com or AKC GR at firstname.lastname@example.org.
+AKC Government Relations and the Virginia Federation of Dog Clubs and Owners are closely monitoring these bills.
+For more information on these bills or the hearing, contact VFDCO at email@example.com or firstname.lastname@example.org or AKC GR at email@example.com.